dustonbw/kangyo/readme.md

 This is a very close derivitive of the upstream *lox* project, as described in Nystrom's book.

-It was created as a demonstration to accompany a technical report, submitted for marks as part of *Technical Communication for Engineering Techonlogies* (ENL2019T) at Algonquin College of Applied Arts and Technology.
+It was created as a demonstration to accompany a technical report, written for *Technical Communication for Engineering Techonlogies* (ENL2019T) at Algonquin College of Applied Arts and Technology.

 As of writing, just the Scanner has been implemented (the first four chapters in the book).
-Only slight modifications have been made for Unicode- and Japanese character-awareness.
+Only slight modifications have been made for Unicode- and Japanese character-awareness; the main point here is to show that it *can* be done.

 ## Building and Running